area9innovation/fast/gringo/readme.md

 ## TODO

-- Get 4+1*2+3 to parse correctly in the simple exp grammar The problem seems to be left recursion, which somehow should turn into a loop

-Resolving left recursion:

-	e1 = e1 "+" e2
-		| rest

-	->

-	e1 = rest e1-temp;
-	e1-temp = ("+" e2 )*;

 - Get the grammar for Gringo parsed and compiled instead of hardcoded.
 I.e. replace gringo_grammar.flow to be produced from gringo.gringo:
-   - Add white-space handling to the grammar
    - Add semantic actions

 - Check that it works

 - Redo semantic actions to a shorter form